osbuild/legacy-website/index.md

 ## Development

 Join the development efforts of the open-source [osbuild project](https://github.com/osbuild) on GitHub.
-The project is in its early stages and under active development.
 Contributions of any form are welcome, including development efforts, testing, documentation, and general feedback.

 The project is currently packaged for the following distributions: